airbnb/aerosolve/README.md

   * Your corpus is new and not fully defined and you want more insight into your corpus
   * Having interpretable models lets you iterate quickly.
 Figure out where the model disagrees most and have insight into what kind of new features are needed.
   * Debugging noisy features.
 By plotting the feature weights you can discover buggy features or fit them to splines and discover features that are unexpectedly complex (which usually indicates overfitting).
-  * You can discover relationships between different variables and your target prediction. e.g. Plotting [graphs of reviews and 3-star reviews](http://airbnb.github.io/aerosolve/) is more interpretable than many nested if then else rules.
+  * You can discover relationships between different variables and your target prediction. e.g. For the Airbnb demand model, plotting [graphs of reviews and 3-star reviews](http://airbnb.github.io/aerosolve/) is more interpretable than many nested if then else rules.

 How to get started?
 -------------------